 Please note that we ask all users including those who already have approved proposals with Diamond to apply to one of these schemes to enable us to provide financial support for your experiments.

 These pages provide full details on the access routes and instruments available, how to apply, and details of the review process.
 You can navigate through these topics using the ‘In This Section’ panel on the top left-hand side of this page.

-iNEXT is a funding stream for structural biology associated with the Horizon 2020 project (EU framework programme for research and innovation), and has a total of 23 partners (participating institutions) throughout Europe.
+iNEXT Discovery is a funding stream for structural biology, which is itself funded by the European Union's Horizon 2020 research and innovation programme under grant agreement No. 871037.
+It has a total of 23 partners (participating institutions) throughout Europe.